 The chapter is organized as follows.
-In Section 2, we present the bargaining model of Nash (1950).
-We present in Section 3, the main bargaining rules and axioms in the literature.
-In Section 4, we discuss strategic issues related to cooperative bargaining, such as the Nash program, implementation, and games of manipulating bargaining rules (for more on strategic issues, see Chapter 8 of this handbook).
-Finally, we present the recent literature on ordinal bargaining in Section 5.
+In the section "The Bargaining Model," we present the bargaining model of Nash (1950).
+In the section "Bargaining Rules and Axioms," we present the main bargaining rules and axioms in the literature.
+In the section "Strategic Considerations," we discuss strategic issues related to cooperative bargaining, such as the Nash program, implementation, and games of manipulating bargaining rules (for more on strategic issues, see chapter ▶ "Non-cooperative Bargaining Theory" of this handbook).
+Finally, we present the more recent literature on ordinal bargaining in the section "Ordinal Bargaining."

-For earlier surveys of cooperative bargaining theory, please see Roth (1979), Thomson and Lensberg (1989), Peters (1992), and Thomson (1994 and 1996).
-They contain more detailed accounts of the earlier literature which we summarize in Section 3.
-In Sections 4 and 5, however, we present a selection of the more recent contributions to cooperative bargaining theory, not covered by earlier surveys.
+For earlier surveys of cooperative bargaining theory, please see Peters (1992) and Thomson (1994), and the literature cited therein.
+These studies contain more detailed accounts of the earlier literature which we have summarized in the section "Bargaining Rules and Axioms."
+For a more recent treatment of distributive bargaining, see Binmore and Eguia (2017).

+In the sections "Strategic Considerations" and "Ordinal Bargaining," we present a selection of the more recent contributions to cooperative bargaining theory, not covered by earlier surveys.
 Due to space limitations, we left out some important branches of the recent literature.
 For nonconvex bargaining problems, see Herrero (1989) or Zhou (1997) and the related literature.
-For bargaining problems with incomplete information, see Myerson (1984) or De Clippel and Minelli (2004) and the related literature.
+For bargaining problems with incomplete information, see De Clippel and Minelli (2004), as well as a literature review by Forges and Serrano (2013).
 For rationalizability of bargaining rules, see Peters and Wakker (1991) and the following literature.
-For extensions of the Nash model that focus on the implications of disagreement, see Kıbrıs and Tapkı (2007a,b) and the literature cited therein.
+For extensions of the Nash model that focus on the implications of disagreement, see Kıbrıs and Tapk (2010, 2011) and the literature cited therein.
+For "semi-cooperative solutions" to noncooperative games, see Kalai and Kalai (2013) and the related literature.
+Finally, a more recent literature focuses on the empirical content of the Nash bargaining rule, as well as its applications (e.g., see Chiappori et al. (2012)).

 Bargaining problems are cooperative games (called nontransferable utility games) where it is assumed that only the grand coalition or individual agents can affect the final agreement.
 This is without loss of generality for two-agent negotiations which are the most common type.
 However, for negotiations among three or more agents, the effect of coalitions on the final outcome might also be important.
-Binmore (1985) and the following literature analyze bargaining models that take coalitions into account.
-For more on this literature, please see Bennett (1997), Kıbrıs (2004b), and the literature cited therein.
+For more on this discussion, please see Bennett (1997) and Kıbrıs (2004b), and the literature cited therein.

-2 The Bargaining Model
+The Bargaining Model

-Consider a group of negotiators $N = \{1, ..., n\}$.
-(While most real-life negotiations are bilateral, that is $N = \{1, 2\}$, we do not restrict ourselves to this case.)
-A cooperative bargaining problem for the group N consists of a set, S, of payoff profiles (i.e. payoff vectors) resulting from every possible agreement and a payoff profile, d, resulting from the disagreement outcome.
+Consider a group of negotiators $N = \{1,...,n\}$.
+(While most real-life negotiations are bilateral, that is $N = \{1,2\}$, we do not restrict ourselves to this case.)
+A cooperative bargaining problem for the group N consists of a set, S, of payoff profiles (i.e., payoff vectors) resulting from every possible agreement and a payoff profile, d, resulting from the disagreement outcome.
 It is therefore defined on the space of all payoff profiles, namely the n-dimensional Euclidian space \mathbb{R}^N .
 Formally, the feasible payoff set S is a subset of \mathbb{R}^N and the disagreement point d is a vector in \mathbb{R}^N .
 In what follows, we will refer to each $x \in S$ as an alternative (agreement).